Search

 Initial Enrollment Period

-If you enroll into Medicare during the Initial Enrollment Period (IEP) you will not be penalized for Medicare Part B. What is the IEP?
-It’s a seven month period that starts three months before you turn 65 and continues three months after your 65th birth month.
-If you plan to retire at 65 then you must enroll into Medicare during this 7 month window.
-If you are working then you will sign up later once you retire.
+If you enroll in Medicare during the Initial Enrollment Period (IEP), you will not be penalized for Medicare Part B. What is the IEP?
+It’s a seven-month period that starts three months before you turn 65 and continues three months after your 65th birth month.
+If you plan to retire at 65, you must enroll in Medicare during this seven-month window.
+If you are working, you will sign up later once you retire.

 Special Enrollment Period

-The second group of people that will not be penalized for Part B are those enrolling during what is called the special enrollment period (SEP).
-The special enrollment period starts when your employment ends and lasts for the next eight months.
-So when you retire, you’ll have eight months to come into Medicare without any penalties.
+The second group of people who will not be penalized for Part B is those enrolling during the special enrollment period (SEP).
+The SEP starts when employment ends and lasts for eight months.
+So, when you retire, you’ll have eight months to come into Medicare without any penalties.

 Who Will Get Penalized for Part B?

-We know who won’t get penalized for Medicare Part B, now let’s dive into who will be affected by Part B penalties.
+We know who won’t be penalized for Medicare Part B. Now, let’s examine who will be affected by Part B penalties.

 General Enrollment Period

-Unfortunately, there are several problems that come with enrolling during the GEP.
+Unfortunately, enrolling during the GEP has several problems.
 First, you can only enroll during the first quarter of the year.
-So if you make a mistake and fail to enroll during the first three months, you’ll have to wait until the next year to enroll in Medicare.
+So, if you make a mistake and fail to enroll during the first three months, you’ll have to wait until next year to enroll in Medicare.

 The second problem with the GEP is your coverage is delayed.
 Even if you enroll in the first quarter of the year, your coverage won’t start until the beginning of the third quarter.